-Within the pragmatist tradition, inquiry requires active reflection to fashion new and more useful truths (Morgan, 2014).
-Truth, or the truthfulness of a given theory, is gauged not through its coherence with a broader framework of metaphysical thought, but through its ability to describe and usefully inform individuals' interactions with the world.
-For many pragmatists, experiences of stakeholders, then translation is a core part of this process.
+Pragmatism thus emphasizes the importance of praxis, the interplay of action and reflection that constitutes and revises experiences of stakeholders, then translation is a core part of this process.
 Translation is not a narrow intellectual cognitive exercise but calls on and is constituted through a set of embodied practices rooted in everyday life and practical concerns.
 We define translation as the labor of negotiating, transforming, and synthesizing diverse experiences and perspectives with the goal of developing shared understanding and new sets of practices.
 The work of translation is fundamental to bringing together diverse parties to develop new language and practices to produce more beneficial outcomes (Barnett & Bridge, 2013; Hepple, 2008).
 Most straightforwardly, translation involves logistical labor, drawing on technological tools for the representation and sharing of participants' words and experiences across media and domains, as well as tools for managing the logistics that bring stakeholders together at the table.
-Translation also involves affective labor, the work of fostering trust and mutual understanding among diverse stakeholders To better understand the role of translawith others' experiences and backgrounds.
+Translation also involves affective labor, the work of fostering trust and mutual understanding among diverse stakeholders To better understand the role of transla-(Harney et al., 2016), as well as empathizing tion in the project, food bank staff and UGA with others' experiences and backgrounds.
 Lastly, translation involves positional labor, being mindful of the institutional contexts and interests relevant to a research project and reflexively sharing past experiences and expertise.
 Through this article, we reflect on these various forms of translation and the ways they supported and sustained the process of pragmatist inquiry in the Stabilizing Lives research collaboration.